jbomanson/kak-spec.kak/README.md

 behavior of the kakoune scripting language.
 Using **kak-spec** is a matter of
 - installing **kak-spec**
-- writing unit tests in kakoune script using the provided **spec** module, and
+- writing unit tests in kakoune script using the provided **kak-spec** module and command, and
 - running the tests form the command line using **kak-spec**.

 ## Dependencies